williambedard/SE-ASSISTANT_CONTEXT-HUB/README.md

 Think of it as your tireless research partner who never sleeps and always has the answers ready.

-**Here's the magic:** SE-Assistant combines your full merchant context (every file, note, and email in your Cursor workspace) with direct access to Shopify's internal tools via MCPs and LLMs.
+**Here's the magic:** SE-ASSISTANT_CONTEXT-HUB combines your full merchant context (every file, note, and email in your Cursor workspace) with direct access to Shopify's internal tools via MCPs and LLMs.
 It's like having a research team that knows everything about your deals and has instant access to every Shopify system.

 💡 **The Formula:** Your merchant context + Shopify's internal data universe + MCPs = unstoppable SE efficiency.